YKariyado/LG/Readme.md

 - Can define the rules as you want
 - Can save / load patterns with your own rules (csv files)

-V1 runs on MacOS 10.14+, V2 runs on Windows only.
+Desktop ver. runs on MacOS 10.14+, VR ver. runs on Windows only.

 For more information, contact [us](#Author).

 ## Requirements
-V1 was tested by the following environments.
+Desktop ver. was tested by the following environments.
 - Unity 2020.1.6f1
 - MacOS 10.14+
 - CPU: Intel Core i5 2.4 GHz Quad-Core
 - RAM: LPDDR3 16GB 2133 MHz
 - Graphics: Intel Iris Plus Graphics 655

-V2 tested by the following environments.
+VR ver. was tested by the following environments.
 - Unity 2020.1.9f1
 - Windows 10+
 - CPU: Inter(R) Core(TM) i7-7700 3.60 GHz